bjaan/roland-juno-g-display-replacement/README.md

 ## 6. Notes

-This project uses the Programmed I/O (PIO) feature on Raspberry Pi Pico instead of "bitbanging" to read the original display protocol data.
+This project uses the Programmed I/O (PIO) feature on Raspberry Pi Pico instead of "bit-banging" to read the original display protocol data.

-Contrary to bitbanging, PIO uses no CPU cycles.
+Contrary to bit-banging, PIO uses no CPU cycles.
 Here is an overview about PIO on the Pico https://blues.io/blog/raspberry-pi-pico-pio/.

 The original display uses two CS (Chip Select) lines, as the original screen is divided in two parts, one part gets updated through one CS line.